course-details-portlet

 Compulsory activities

-4 compulsory assignments (approved/not approved) spread through the semester.
+4 compulsory assignments (approved/not approved) spread throughout the semester.

-Oral presentations may be required for certain mandatory activities.
+Oral presentations may be required for certain compulsory assignments.

-The final mandatory activity will be a hackathon, scheduled to take place outside of regular office hours and during the weekend, subject to practical considerations.
+One of the compulsory assignments will be a hackathon or workshop, which may be scheduled to take place outside of regular office hours and during the weekend, subject to practical considerations.

 All compulsory work requirements must be approved in order to present the final full-stack project.